Barrow-in-Furness: Air

-Barrow/Walney Island Airport (IATA airport code: BWF, ICAO: EGNL) is a former commercial airport and Royal Air Force base currently owned by BAE Systems which operates two Beechkraft King Air B200 and one B250 aircraft which fly to various destinations across the UK every weekday, including Bristol, Glasgow, London and Manchester.
+Barrow/Walney Island Airport (IATA airport code: BWF, ICAO: EGNL) is a former commercial airport and Royal Air Force base currently owned by BAE Systems which operates two Beechcraft King Air B200 and one B250 aircraft which fly to various destinations across the UK every weekday, including Bristol, Glasgow, London and Manchester.
 The airport's runways take on a triangular form, the longest runway is almost 4000 ft.
 The airport was expanded by BAE in 2018 including the construction of a new terminal building, hangar and control tower.

-Manchester Airport is the closest major airport, with direct links to Barrow railway station and about two hours away by road.
+Liverpool John Lennon Airport is the closest major airport to the town.

 In 2018 a heliport was built on a site adjacent to Park Road, Ormsgill for energy firm Ørsted and to support the offshore energy sector.

 Sea

-Despite being one of the UK's leading shipbuilding centres, the Associated British Ports' Port of Barrow is only a minor port.
-Historically, the Isle of Man Steam Packet and the Barrow Steam Navigation Company (a subsidiary of the Furness Railway and later London, Midland and Scottish Railway) operated a number of steamers and passenger ferry services between Rampside and Ramsden Dock and Ardrossan (Scotland), Belfast (Northern Ireland), Blackpool, Douglas (Isle of Man), Fleetwood and Heysham.
+Despite being one of the UK's leading shipbuilding centres, the Associated British Ports' Royal Port of Barrow is only a minor port.
+Historically, the Isle of Man Steam Packet Company and the Barrow Steam Navigation Company (a subsidiary of the Furness Railway and later London, Midland & Scottish Railway) operated a number of steamers and passenger ferry services between Rampside and Ramsden Dock and Ardrossan (Scotland), Belfast (Northern Ireland), Blackpool, Douglas (Isle of Man), Fleetwood and Heysham.
 All services had ceased operation by the mid-20th century.

 For a short period during the early 1880s, transatlantic travel was possible from the town.
 The Anchor Line operated a fortnightly service utilising three of its steamships, Alexandria, Caledonia and Columbia, between Barrow and New York City via Dublin.
 There are proposals to construct a cruise ship terminal in Barrow as part of the Waterfront redevelopment project.

 Sport

 Football

 Barrow are in EFL League Two, the fourth tier of English football and are the town's only professional sports team.
 The team, founded in 1901, are nicknamed the Bluebirds and play their home games at the Holker Street stadium.
 The side were members of the Football League until they failed to be re-elected in 1972.
 In 1990, they won the FA Trophy beating Leek Town 3–0 in the final at Wembley Stadium, London.
 Twenty years later, on 8 May 2010, Barrow repeated the feat, beating Stevenage Borough 2–1 after extra time.

 After 48 years in non-league football, Barrow were crowned champions of the National League on 17 June 2020, sealing their return to the Football League.

 Football players born in Barrow include England internationals Emlyn Hughes and Gary Stevens, as well as Harry Hadley, and Vic Metcalfe.

-Of current professional footballers, Georgia Stanway, Wayne Curtis, Morecambe striker, and Iran Under-20 and Hibernian winger Shana Haji both hail from the town.
+Of current professional footballers, Georgia Stanway of Bayern Munich, Wayne Curtis, Morecambe striker, Bolton Wanderers midfielder George Thomason and Iran Under-20 and Hibernian winger Shana Haji hail from the town.

 Holker Old Boys, based at Rakesmoor Lane, are an amateur football team that play in the North West Counties Football League Division One.